 An autumn menu, for example, may offer game such as loin of venison and, more unusually, red-legged partridge from County Wicklow; prime fish and shellfish – typically including scallops, langoustine, lobster, turbot and cod – come up from nearby Duncannon; and a ‘Stoneyford cheese plate’ showcases the award winning cheeses from Knockdrinna Farm at Stoneyford (where visitors are welcome at the shop and café).

-The cooking has real finesse, demonstrating great skill and care – and, while it may be a little dainty for hearty eaters, the main ingredients have real flavour and garnishes truly compliment each dish.
+The cooking has real finesse, demonstrating great skill and care – and, while it may be a little dainty for hearty eaters, the main ingredients have real flavour and garnishes truly complement each dish.

 An Al Fresco Dining Menu is offered during the day in summer, also Afternoon Tea.